tapted/pub-dartlang/app/doc/index.markdown

   </a>
 </div>

-One of pub's main jobs is managing **dependencies**.
+One of Tavern's main jobs is managing **dependencies**.
 A dependency is just another package that your package relies on.
 If your app is using some transformation library called "transmogrify", then your app package will depend on the `transmogrify` package.